erwong25/pokemon-next/README.md

 - How to implement onclick for party window
   -Make each tile a button instead of a div? can you put divs inside buttons? (i think so?)

+Implementing reusable styling for components (like buttons, pokemon party cards)